lorisleuenberger/homelab/README.md

 - Setup an OPENVPN config with portforwarding (f.e. proton)
 - Add your OPENVPN credentials to the .env (copy the .env.example if you didn't already) portforwarding should work out of the box, see `docker compose logs gluetun` for details

+### Prowlarr
+- Open Prowlarr (http://your_host:9696) and do the initial configuration
+- Click add Indexer, add your Indexer (duh)
+- Do the radarr and sonarr steps before going further here
+- In radarr or sonarr, go to Settings->General and copy the API Key
+- Back in prowlarr, go to Settings->Apps and add radarr/sonarr, paste in the API Key, replace localhost with the docker container names (radarr,prowlarr,sonarr)

+### Radarr / Sonarr
+Tese to are functionaly the same, just for different purposes (radarr->movies, sonarr->series)
+- Open Radarr(http://your_host:7878) or Sonarr(http://your_host:8989) and do the initial configuration
+- Go to Settings->DownloadClients, add qBittorrent.
+Important: if you use gluetun, write gluetun in the hostname, else use qbittorrent
+- @todo continue here, add media folder etc.

 ## Collaboration / Messaging (folder: collaboration)
 Mattermost is used, to get automated alerts from the monitoring.